brandur/sorg/content/articles/postgres-reads.md

 partitioning.

-[1] A note on terminology: I use the word "replica" to refer to a server that's tracking changes on a primary (A.K.A. "leader", "master").
+[1] A note on terminology: I use the word "replica" to refer to a server that's tracking changes on a "primary" (A.K.A. "leader", "master").
 Common synonyms for a replica include "standby", "slave", and "secondary", but I'll stick to "replica" for consistency.